-There aren’t that many mushrooms you can forage year round, but orange witches butter will pop out of softwood logs any day of the year.
+There aren’t that many mushrooms you can forage year-round, but orange witch’s butter will pop out of softwood logs any day of the year.
 That includes -20 days right in the middle of our zone 4 Vermont winter.
-While it may not taste like much, it is edible, and it’s a year-round survival food.
+While it may not taste like much, it is edible, and it’s year-round survival food.

-Many years ago, joined a group of a dozen others for a guided mushroom walk with a well known local forager.
-One of the first mushrooms she showed us was witches butter (Dacrymyces palmatus), and she told a story about how her young granddaughter would eat it anytime they were in the woods together.
+Many years ago, joined a group of a dozen others for a guided mushroom walk with a well-known local forager.
+One of the first mushrooms she showed us was witch’s butter (Dacrymyces palmatus), and she told a story about how her young granddaughter would eat it anytime they were in the woods together.

 A short while later, the little girl finally got a diagnosis for a condition she’d been battling for some time, and it turns out she had some sort of respiratory problem.
-Our foraging guide believed that her granddaughter had the intuition to self-medicate and that the witches butter helped her limp along until she had a proper diagnosis.
+Our foraging guide believed that her granddaughter had the intuition to self-medicate and that the witch’s butter helped her limp along until she had a proper diagnosis.

-Identifying Witches Butter
+Identifying Witch’s Butter

-There are three types of mushrooms with the common name “witches butter” and all are generally considered edible.
+There are three types of mushrooms with the common name “witch’s butter” and all are generally considered edible.
 They look quite similar, and two of the three are practically identical, with yellow jelly-like fruiting bodies.

 Yellow Jelly Fungus

 Tremella mesenterica and Tremella aurantia mushrooms are yellowish-orange in color and found on hardwood trees with bark still attached.
 They’re parasitic of other mushrooms, specifically mushrooms that help decompose trees.

 Orange Jelly Fungus

 Dacrymyces palmatus is known as orange jelly fungus and is much more orange in color.
 While the yellow jelly fungus grows on hardwoods with bark attached, the orange species grows on conifers such as pine and hemlock, and prefers barkless pieces.

 Is Witches Butter Edible?

-It’s often referred to as a “survival mushroom” that’s available year round, easy to identify and you can just pop it in your mouth.
+It’s often referred to as a “survival mushroom” that’s available year-round, easy to identify and you can just pop it in your mouth.
 My foraging guide was clearly comfortable letting her young granddaughter eat it raw.

 Others say that it has to be cooked, either boiled or steamed.
 As a general rule of thumb, you should always cook any mushroom, wild or cultivated.
 While many people may be able to get away with eating them raw, I’d hate to be the one that doesn’t have the right constitution and find out the hard way.